-Aspirants should analyse the syllabus of Kashmiri literature optional for IAS Mains.
+Aspirants should analyse the syllabus of Kashmiri literature optional for UPSC Mains.
 The optional subject has two parts: Paper-I and Paper-II.
 Candidates who have studied Kashmiri throughout school and college or have learnt it as their native language should opt for this subject.

 Kashmiri Literature Syllabus for UPSC

-Kashmiri as an optional could potentially increase the chances of a candidates’ selection due to the low number of aspirants choosing the subject.
-However, a command over the language and reading all the books listed in the syllabus are very important for success.
+Kashmiri Literature as an optional could potentially increase the chances of a candidates’ selection due to the low number of aspirants choosing the subject.
+However, a command over the language and reading suggested books in a way where it fulfils syllabus’s demand, is a necessity.

 The table below has a few relevant articles about UPSC IAS exam preparation: